 Import transactions using a third party utility

-It is also possible to import transactions into QuickBooks desktop using third party application.
-There application make use of a freely available QuickBooks software deveopers kit (SDK).
-Zed Axis is an popular data import utility that has address the limitation of the Batch Entry feature and has distinct advantages when it come importing transactions into QuickBooks from Excel
+It is also possible to import transactions into QuickBooks desktop using third party applications.
+These application make use of a freely available QuickBooks software deveopers kit (SDK).
+Zed Axis is a popular data import utility that has addressed the limitations of the Batch Entry feature and has distinct advantages when it come importing transactions into QuickBooks from Excel